 I’ve been to California many times because I have family there, my daughter went to college there, and my former law firm was based there.
 So I’ve done plenty of exploring in this beloved and idyllic state.

-Here are the best places to find culture in California outside of the big cities:
+Here are the best places to see art in California outside of the big cities.

 When the misty morning is blown away by the sea breeze, you can stroll though the quaint cobblestone streets of Carmel’s village.